Sunday, June 18, 2023

 “Now is your chance,” Evelyn said and laughed with a smirk.
 “Make the most of it.
 The song won’t last but a few minutes.”

 “This must be the Tree of Life,” she said.
-She ran to pick its fruit and filled her pockets full of as many seeds as she could from inside the Tree’s crop.
+She ran to pick its fruit and filled her pockets full of as many golden seeds as she could from inside the Tree’s crop.

 “It’s so beautiful,” Olivia stammered.
 She studied its branches in amazement as Evelyn watched her through the window.